 When people started using search engine marketing, it described using SEO and SEM.
 Over time, however, that changed.
 People saw search engine marketing as more for SEM, a paid strategy, versus SEO, an unpaid one.

 In response, search marketing became the umbrella term for using SEO and SEM.

-Understanding the difference between search marketing and search engine marketing is critical.
+Understanding the difference between a search marketing strategy and a search engine marketing strategy is critical.

 You don’t want to create mix-ups among team members or confuse decision-leaders when talking about your digital marketing plan.
 If you're going to keep discussions straightforward, consider using the specific name of the strategy you’re using, like SEO.

 How do I get started with search marketing?

 Getting started with search marketing requires time and dedication.
 When you adopt search marketing, you’re taking on two diverse strategies: SEO and SEM.
 If you want the best results from these strategies, you need them to work together and support one another.

 That’s why, before launching a search marketing strategy, you need to review SEM and SEO.